 It all starts with this face…

 Do you recognize her?
 Most likely, probably not.
 She’s a pretty obscure reference in regards to her famous connection.
-But maybe this following info will help spark your curiosity or at least ignite the musings of your mind.
+But maybe the following info will help spark your curiosity or at least ignite the musings of your mind.
 Her name is Dorothy.
-This photo of Dorothy was taken in the 1980’s, part of a follow-up story from the 1950’s when she had first become the topic of newspaper headlines.
-At the time this photo was taken, Dorothy lived in Boise, Idaho but the event that made her newsworthy in the 1950’s revolved around something that happened in New York City.
+This photo of Dorothy was taken in the 1980s, part of a follow-up story from the 1950s when she had first become the topic of newspaper headlines.
+At the time this photo was taken, Dorothy lived in Boise, Idaho but the event that made her newsworthy in the 1950s revolved around something that happened in New York City.
 Any guesses as to who she might be?
 If not, here’s another clue…

 This is Charlotte.
 She is related to Dorothy.
 Can you see any resemblance?
 Charlotte was born in 1801 in the Alsace region of northern France.
 She married into a French family with the last name of Bartholdi.
 Charlotte had a son named Frederic who became an artist.
 This is Frederic…

 Frederic dreamed of designing an enormous statue.
-He wanted to build it in France, but display it America.
-The statue was going to require a lot of money to build, so he came to United States in the 1860’s ready to talk up his idea and gather some investors.
+He wanted to build it in France, but display it in America.
+The statue was going to require a lot of money to build, so he came to the United States in the 1860s ready to talk up his idea and gather some investors.
 As it turns out, Frederic’s concept sounded an awful lot like another American statue that was already in the works and slated for display in Plymouth, Massachusetts.
-That statue would eventually be called the National Monument to the Forefathers, and looked like this…
+That statue would eventually be called the National Monument to the Forefathers and looked like this…

 Dorothy was related to Charlotte both via direct lineage and also by marriage, as she married her second cousin who was also related to Charlotte by blood.
 Today’s recipe for Bavarian Cheesecake comes from Dorothy’s kitchen.

 Alongside Dorothy’s Italian grandfather, came boatloads of German immigrants.
-Of the 12 million people that came through Ellis Island from the 1890’s – 1950’s, 1/12 of them were German.
-Because of that large influx from The Land of Poet’s and Thinker’s (that is Germany’s nickname!) one in every four Americans today is connected via German ancestry.
+Of the 12 million people that came through Ellis Island from the 1890s – the 1950s, 1/12 of them were German.
+Because of that large influx from The Land of Poets and Thinkers (that is Germany’s nickname!), one in every four Americans today is connected via German ancestry.

 If I could take poetic license with this recipe, I’d like to rename it Bartholdi’s Bavarian Cheesecake, so that it never lost the lineage of the ladies and their connection to Liberty.
-Like the nervous anticipation of the first time immigrants to America this was my first time ever making cheesecake.
+Like the nervous anticipation of first-time immigrants to America, this was my first time ever making cheesecake.
 I must admit I was a little nervous.
 I had always thought that cheesecake was a very difficult thing to make – something that took a long time and a lot of effort.
 Maybe some cheesecake versions are that way, but I’m happy to say that this recipe couldn’t have been easier.
-It did take a little bit of time – between the chilling of the crust and the two different oven bakes plus the cooling and the overnight rest in the fridge, but certainly it wasn’t a three day affair like the Sauerbraten would have been, and it wasn’t expensive to make.
+It did take a little bit of time – between the chilling of the crust and the two different oven bakes plus the cooling and the overnight rest in the fridge, but certainly, it wasn’t a three-day affair like the Sauerbraten would have been, and it wasn’t expensive to make.

 Bartholdi’s Bavarian Cheesecake